50 American Small Towns Known for the Weirdest Things

 Philippi, West Virginia: Mummies of Philippi

 P.T.
-Barnum and his traveling circus conjures up thoughts of elephants and brightly costumed performers.
-What you might not have known is that P.T.
-Barnum also lugged around a couple of mummies on tour.
+Barnum and his traveling circus conjure up thoughts of elephants and brightly costumed performers.
+What you might not know is that Barnum also lugged around a couple of mummies on tour.
 Two females who used to reside in an insane asylum in West Virginia were embalmed by Graham Hamrick and taken around the country as a roadside attraction.
 Now, the mummies rest at The Barbour County Historical Museum.

 Hotdog and Fries with a Beer